vfarcic/devops26/manuscript/17-progressive-delivery.md

 If you kept the cluster from the previous chapter, you can skip this section only if you were doubting my choice of VM sizes and make the nodes bigger than what I suggested.
 Otherwise, we'll need to create a new Jenkins X cluster.

 We've been using the same cluster specifications for a while now.
-No matter the hosting vendor you chose in the past, if you created the cluster using my instructions if is based on nodes with only 2 available CPUs or even less.
+No matter the hosting vendor you chose in the past, if you created the cluster using my instructions, it is based on nodes with only 2 available CPUs or even less.
 We'll need more.
-Even if your cluster is set to autoscale, increasing the number of nodes will not help since one of the Istio components we'll use requires at least 2 CPU available.
+Even if your cluster is set to autoscale, increasing the number of nodes will not help since one of the Istio components we'll use requires at least 2 CPUs available.
 Remember, even if you do have nodes with 2 CPUs, some computing power is reserved for system-level processes or Kubernetes daemons, so a 2 CPUs node does not result in 2 CPUs available.

 We'll need to create a cluster with bigger nodes.
 The gists listed below will do just that.
 Those related to AKS, EKS, and GKE are now having nodes with 4 CPUs.
-If you are using your own cluster hosted somewhere else, the Gists are the same and I will assume that the nodes have more than 2 available CPUs.
+If you are using your own cluster hosted somewhere else, the Gists are the same, and I will assume that the nodes have more than 2 available CPUs.

 On top of all that, if you are using GKE, the gists now contain the command that installs **Gloo** which we explored in the previous chapter.